 On May 20, 1920, Harriet Amory’s 22nd birthday, Louise Amory transferred 407 Commonwealth into her name.

 Harriet Amory married in June of 1922 to Warwick Potter, an investment counselor.
 After their marriage, they lived in Greenwich, Connecticut.

-Katharine McCormick was the wife of Stanley R. McCormick, son of Cyrus McCormick, inventor of the reaper and founder of the International Harvester Company.
+On August 27, 1926, 407 Commonwealth was purchased from Louise Amory by Katharine Moore (Dexter) McCormick, the wife of Stanley R. McCormick, son of Cyrus McCormick, inventor of the reaper and founder of the International Harvester Company.
 They had married in 1904, and two years later he was hospitalized with mental illness and spent the rest of his life under care in Santa Barbara, California.
 He died in January of 1947.

 Prior to her marriage, Katharine McCormick had lived at 393 Commonwealth with her mother, Josephine (Moore) Dexter, widow of Wirt Dexter.
 By 1910, she had resumed living with her.
 She also maintained homes in New York and Santa Barbara.
 She was an active supporter of woman’s suffrage, women’s education, the League of Women Voters, and family planning.